harshchaudh/picTalk/README.md

 # PicTalk
 ## About
 ### Purpose
 PicTalk is a website designed for photography enthusiasts.
 Users can upload their own images to share with the community.
-Other users can then interact with these images by commenting on said images.
-This in turn provides valuable, constructive feedback to the original user and creates engagment among users.
-Overall, PicTalk provides a platform for amatuer photographers to showcase their work and receive feedback from others in the community.
+Other users can then interact with these images by commenting on them.
+This in turn provides valuable, constructive feedback to the original user and creates engagement among users.
+Overall, PicTalk provides a platform for amateur photographers to showcase their work and receive feedback from others in the community.

-For website's similar to PicTalk, [Instagram](https://www.instagram.com) and [Unsplash](https://unsplash.com/) would be appropriate comparisons, they have similar but opposite purposes, while PicTalk achieves both.
+For websites similar to PicTalk, [Instagram](https://www.instagram.com) and [Unsplash](https://unsplash.com/) would be appropriate comparisons, they have similar but opposite purposes, while PicTalk achieves both.

 ### Design
-- **User Interface**: Minimilist layout, a fair portion of the website is whitespace and rarely is the full screen ever used.
-We've chosen a colour pallete that was visually satisfying.
-Large and easily identifiable fonts, buttons, links, etc. Small screens like phone screens where taken into consideration and were mostly accomplished automatically by Bootstrap.
-With the exception of the navigation bar, all aspects of the website function normally on smaller screens.
-While PicTalk can be viewed on a smaller screen, due to amount of images it may be considered a desktop-first website.
+- **User Interface**: Minimal layout, a fair portion of the website is whitespace; and rarely is the full screen ever used.
+We've chosen a colour palette that is visually satisfying.
+Large and easily identifiable fonts, buttons, links, etc. Small screens, like phone screens, were taken into consideration and were mostly accomplished automatically by Bootstrap.
+While PicTalk can be viewed on a smaller screens, it would still be considered a desktop-first website.

-- **Navigation**: The website is fairly simple as all navigatable items are all available to the user on the home page.
-There's a persistant navigation bar that only changes with the login state of the user.
+- **Navigation**: The website is fairly simple, as all navigable items are available to the user on the home page.
+There's a persistent navigation bar that only changes with the login state of the user.
 The main content changes as the user visits different sections of the website.
-All labels and possible links are all fairly clear.
-Nothing is really hidden away.
+All labels and possible links are fairly clear.

 - **Pages**
     - **Base Template**: